 Despite all we ordered and devoured, there was still room for dessert – now that’s what I call working our plates!

 Lucas and Ulisses cleared off the table after we finished the last bit of the charcuterie, with a recommendation of coffee and indulgence.
-We happily obliged with a cappuccino for T and a cortado for me, and a chocolate lava cake topped with coconut ice cream to end the meal.
+We happily obliged with a cappuccino for Travis and a cortado for me, and a chocolate lava cake topped with coconut ice cream to end the meal.

 The lava cake wasn’t overly sweet, and the coffees paired nicely.
 What a way to spend our Saturday together!